mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 This is the basic problem with long-running synchronous functions.
 What we need is a way for our program to:

-- start a long-running operation by calling a function
+1. Start a long-running operation by calling a function.
 - have the function start the operation and return immediately, so our program can still be responsive to other events
 - be notified with the result of the operation, when it eventually completes.